Church of the SubGenius: Appraisal

 Kirby argues that the Church forms a counterpart to Jean Baudrillard's concept of hyperreality, arguing, "they create, rather than consume, popular culture in the practice of their spirituality".
 She calls their remixing of popular culture sources an "explicitly creative process", maintaining that it prompts the reader to adopt some of the group's views by forcing "the individual to reconsider normative methods of approaching the content".
 She states that the group attempts to "strip references of their original meaning without necessarily losing their status as icons".

 Kirby also sees the Church's goal as deconstructing "normative modes of thought and behavior" in American culture; she believes that it attempts to fight culturally ingrained thought patterns by shocking people.
 She argues that traditional approaches to religion cast seriousness as a measure of devotion, an approach she believes has failed in contemporary society.
-She feels that irony is a common value that most religions have ignored.
-By embracing the quality, she maintains, the Church of the SubGenius offers a more accessible worldview than many groups.
+She feels that irony is a commonplace value that most religions have ignored.
+By embracing the quality of irony, she maintains, the Church of the SubGenius offers a more accessible worldview than many groups.

 Literature scholar Paul Mann of Pomona College is critical of the Church of the SubGenius.
 He notes that the Church purports to present the truth through absurdity and faults it for insufficiently examining the concept of truth itself.
-In addition, he believes that the group undermines its attempts to take a radical perspective with its "hysterical, literal, fantastic embrace" of criticism.
+In addition, he believes that the group responds to criticism in a "hysterical, literal, fantastic" way.

-Anarchist writer Bob Black, a former member, has criticized the Church, alleging that it has become conformist and submissive to authority.
+Anarchist writer Bob Black, a former member, criticized the Church, alleging that it has become conformist and submissive to authority.
 He believes that although it initially served to satirize cults, it later took on some of their aspects.
-In 1992, allegations of cultlike behavior also appeared in the newspaper Bedfordshire on Sunday after a spate of SubGenius-themed vandalism struck the English town of Bedford.
+In 1992, allegations of cult-like behavior also appeared in the newspaper Bedfordshire on Sunday after a spate of SubGenius-themed vandalism struck the English town of Bedford.